Acceleration Calculator

 What is an acceleration calculator?

-how do you find acceleration from a velocity-time graph?
+How do I calculate acceleration from a velocity-time graph?